 2. Make sure the PC is well-ventilated.
 Fans help improve airflow and cooling for your PC case.
 So, ensure you have great ventilation and intake/exhaust fans to get the best temperatures across your PC components.

 3. Clean your case.
 Dust accumulates over time and can clog your PC fans or heatsinks, decreasing cooling and performance.
 So, clean your PC case at least twice yearly to keep your computer running at peak conditions.

 4. Undervolt CPU.
 Power consumption creates heat, and undervolting your CPU gives you the same performance for less power draw.
 This means you'll be able to save money on your electricity bills and keep your CPU cooler.

 5. Run a total reset.
 A complete Windows reset ensures that all your settings are at default.
 Plus, it removes all viruses, corrupted data, or bugs that might cause your PC to overheat.

 6. Get a better cooler.
-If your CPU cooler is insufficient to keep temperatures down, upgrading it is a better option.
+If your CPU cooler cannot keep temperatures down, upgrading it is a better option.
 You can choose from a massive range of air and water coolers to get the best performance and cooling possible.

 Follow the tips above and keep your PC cooled and running at peak performance.

 We have reached the end of our article, and I hope you now have all the information on keeping your PC cooled and optimized for performance.
 Also, ensure that you have proper cooling, that your CPU doesn't cross the 75-degree limit, and that it always stays over 30 degrees.

 With that said, follow the tips above and download EaseUS Partition Master to optimize your PC's cooling performance.
 Use the Disk Health function to monitor your PC's current temps.